HanchiAhmed100/Node-GraphQL-boilerplate/README.md

 # Node-GraphQL
-Getting strated with graphql with nodeJS
+Getting strated with graphql and NodeJS
 Bullding a simple api with GraphQL and express JS

 Script :